 MARCIA TUTTLE INTERNATIONAL GRANT

-- They may be serialists practicing or enrolled in a Ph.D. program in library and/or information science in North American countries (defined for this purpose as the United States, Canada, Mexico, and Greenland) seeking funding for appropriate activities involving some aspect of serials taking place outside North American countries; or
+They may be information resource management professionals practicing or enrolled in a Ph.D. program in library and/or information science in North American countries (defined for this purpose as the United States, Canada, Mexico, and Greenland) seeking funding for appropriate activities involving some aspect of serials taking place outside North American countries

-- They may be serialists practicing or enrolled in a Ph.D. program in library and/or information science outside North American countries seeking funding for appropriate activities involving some aspect of serials in North American countries.
+They may be information resource management professionals practicing or enrolled in a Ph.D. program in library and/or information science outside North American countries seeking funding for appropriate activities involving some aspect of information resource management in North American countries.

-- Applicants must have at least one year of professional experience in the serials information chain.
+- Applicants must have at least one year of professional experience in the information supply chain

-- A written proposal outlining the project and including proposed completion dates;
+- Written proposal outlining the project and including proposed completion dates

-- A minimum of three references, including one from the applicant's supervisor (previous supervisor may be substituted if there is no current supervisor), one from a colleague at a different institution or company, and a letter of support from the foreign institution or collaborator as appropriate.
-References from outside the U.S. may be submitted in paper form, if necessary.
+- 3 references - including one from the applicant's supervisor (previous supervisor may be substituted if there is no current supervisor), one from a colleague at a different institution or company, and a letter of support from the foreign institution or collaborator as appropriate.

 Chair, NASIG Awards & Recognition Committee